zzzprojects/sqlfiddle2/README.md

 ## Getting the project up and running

 Fork the code on github to a local branch for youself.

 You are going to need [Vagrant](http://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed locally to get SQL Fiddle running.
-Once you have both of these installed, and this project cloned locally, run this command from the root of your working copy:
+For VirtualBox, you will need to add a Host-only network for 10.0.0.0/24.
+Once you those installed and configured, and this project cloned locally, run this command from the root of your working copy:

     vagrant up